rendinurcahyo22/self-order-agent/README.md

                        │  • get_menu      │
                        │  • get_promo     │
                        │  • process_payment│
+                       │  • generate_qr   │
                        └──────────────────┘
 ```

-The system follows a **single-agent architecture** with multiple tools, replacing complex multi-agent workflows with a streamlined approach that's easier to maintain and debug.
+The system follows a **single-agent architecture** with multiple tools, including **QR code generation** for seamless mobile payments.
+The agent generates QRIS-compatible QR codes that display directly in the ADK Web UI using embedded HTML with data URIs.

 ## 👤 User Identification & Session Management